Harlan314/Harlan_Template_Portfolio/index.md

 # LED Snake Game
 For my project I am creating an LED matrix snake-game using Arduino.
-I am also adding a 7-segment display score counter...
+I am also adding a 7-segment display score counter, alongside a buzzer for sound effects, and making it battery powered so it does not have to be connected to a computer.

 ```HTML
 <!--- This is an HTML comment in Markdown -->